Recommended by:

 • Session information.

 The short answer is yes — VPNs are legal in most countries.
-However, it is still against the law to use a VPN for illegal activities.
+However, using a VPN for illegal activities is still against the law.

 In some cases, yes.
-If you’re streaming or downloading something, your ISP (Internet Service Provider) may throttle, i.e., slow down your internet connection.
-They do this to save on and distribute bandwidth across their internet users.
-But since a VPN hides your traffic, your internet service provider lacks the information to throttle you.
+If your ISP is bandwidth-throttling certain activities, like streaming or downloading, it may slow down your internet connection.
+They do this to regulate bandwidth usage and reduce congestion.
+A VPN hides your traffic so your ISP won’t know when to throttle you.

-However, in most other cases, a VPN will not make your connection faster because it adds extra steps to accompany your connection.
-By default, the prolonged process may slow your connection, but it will hardly be noticeable.
+However, in most other cases, a VPN will not make your connection faster because it adds extra steps to your connection.
+By default, VPN protection may slow your connection, but it will hardly be noticeable.

-In other words — VPN services are expensive to maintain, so they all have to make money in one way or another.
-It’s all a question of where the VPN service is getting its funding.
-Mainly there are three ways to do this:
+You can use a free VPN, but you shouldn’t.
+VPN services are expensive to maintain, so they all have to make money in one way or another.
+There are three ways to do this:

 3. Collecting and selling the user’s information.